 Nausea and vomiting in Infants and Children

 Nausea and vomiting are common in children, and are usually part of a mild, short-lived illness, frequently caused by a viral infection.
-Although most children recover from nausea and vomiting without any treatment, it is important to know when to seek help if the child does not get better.
+While many children naturally overcome nausea and vomiting without any treatment, it’s crucial to recognize when it’s necessary to seek assistance if the child’s condition doesn’t improve.

 Why does vomiting occur?

-Vomiting occurs when nerves in the body or brain sense a trigger, such as food poisoning, certain infections or medicines, or motion.
-Nausea sometimes, but not always, occurs before vomiting.
-Younger children may not be able to describe nausea, although they may complain of a stomach ache or have other general complaints.
+Vomiting occurs when nerves in the body or brain detect a trigger, such as food poisoning, specific infections or medications, or motion.
+Nausea sometimes, but not always, precedes vomiting.
+Younger children may not be able to describe nausea, though they may express discomfort through stomach aches or other general complaints.

 Vomit versus spit up

-There is a difference between vomiting and spitting up, although the terms are often used interchangeably.
-Spitting up often occurs with a burp after feeding.
+There is a distinction between vomiting and spitting up, although they are frequently used interchangeably.
+Spitting up typically happens with a burp after feeding.
 The medical term for this is gastroesophageal reflux (GER).
-Most infants spit up milk or formula through the mouth or nose.
+Most infants expel milk or formula through the mouth or nose during spitting up.

 Causes of vomiting